Jury selection begins in woman’s trial for bus stop deaths

 ROCHESTER, Ind.
-(AP) - Jury selection is underway in the trial of an Indiana woman who allegedly struck and killed three children with a pickup truck as they crossed a two-lane state highway to board a school bus.
+(AP) - Jury selection is underway in the trial of an Indiana woman accused of killing three children by striking them with a pickup truck as they crossed a two-lane state highway to board a school bus.

-Prosecutors and attorneys for 24-year-old Alyssa Shepherd of Rochester began selecting jurors Tuesday in Fulton County.

-Shepherd faces three counts of reckless homicide and other charges in the Oct.
+Alyssa Shepherd faces three counts of reckless homicide and other charges in the Oct.
 30, 2018, crash.
-She’s pleaded not guilty .
+She has pleaded not guilty .

+Prosecutors and attorneys began selecting jurors Tuesday in the 24-year-old woman’s trial in Fulton County.

-Police say 6-year-old twin brothers Xzavier and Mason Ingle and their 9-year-old sister, Alivia Stahl, were killed and a fourth child was badly injured when Shepherd’s pickup struck them about 100 miles (160 kilometers) north of Indianapolis.
+Six-year-old twin brothers Xzavier and Mason Ingle, and their 9-year-old sister, Alivia Stahl, were killed and a fourth child was badly injured in the crash in Rochester, about 100 miles (160 kilometers) north of Indianapolis.

-Shepherd told authorities she didn’t realize she was approaching a stopped school bus, despite the activated stop arm and flashing lights.
+Shepherd told authorities that she didn’t realize she was approaching a stopped school bus, despite the activated stop arm and flashing lights.

 Sign up for Daily Newsletters